Amanda Knox: Early life

 Amanda Knox was born July 9, 1987, in Seattle, Washington, the eldest of three daughters born to Edda Mellas, a mathematics teacher originally from Germany, and Curt Knox, a vice president of finance for Macy's.
 Knox and her sisters were raised in West Seattle.
-Her parents divorced when she was 10 years old, after which her mother remarried to Chris Mellas, an information technology consultant.
+Her parents were divorced when she was 10 years old; her mother then married Chris Mellas, an information-technology consultant.

-Knox first travelled to Italy on a family holiday at the age of 15.
-During that first trip to Italy, she visited Rome, Pisa, the Amalfi Coast, and the ruins of Pompeii.
-Upon reading Under the Tuscan Sun, which was given to her by her mother, Amanda's interest in the country increased.
+Knox first traveled to Italy at age 15, on a family holiday.
+During that trip, she visited Rome, Pisa, the Amalfi Coast, and the ruins of Pompeii.
+Upon reading Under the Tuscan Sun, which was given to her by her mother, she grew more interested in the country.